-Step 9 – Form the Ballot Pool and Ballot the Standard
+Step 9—Form the Ballot Pool and Ballot the Standard

 Any individual or entity seeking participation in the Ballot Pool of an RRS or CRT shall first apply to WECC for Ballot Body membership in any SVS in which it is eligible.
 WECC staff shall review the request and confirm eligibility to join the Ballot Body.
-Prior to confirmation of eligibility the application is considered pending.
+Prior to confirmation of eligibility, the application is considered pending.
 While an application is pending, the applicant cannot join a Ballot Pool.
-Applications received less than five days prior to the opening of a Ballot Pool may not be considered for inclusion in that Ballot Pool.
-Decisions of staff to deny the admission of an individual or entity to an SVS may be appealed in accordance Step 10 of these Procedures.
+Applications received less than five days prior to the opening of a Ballot Pool may not be considered for inclusion in that Ballot Pool unless specifically allowed by the Director of Standards.(DOS) Decisions of staff to deny the admission of an individual or entity to an SVS may be appealed to the WSC.

 WECC staff shall require Ballot Body members to identify their Affiliates (as defined in the WECC Bylaws) who are also Ballot Body members.
 Affiliates within a single SVS may only have one vote in that SVS.
 Affiliates within a single SVS must designate a single Affiliate as the group’s Ballot Pool member to vote in that SVS.

 From the Ballot Body, a discrete Ballot Pool will be formed for each RRS or CRT to be balloted under these Procedures.
-All members of the Ballot Body shall be provided an opportunity to opt into a Ballot Pool formed for purposes of voting on each RRS or CRT.
+All members of the Ballot Body shall be given an opportunity to opt into a Ballot Pool formed for voting on each RRS or CRT.
 Once a Ballot Pool is established, an entity shall not be allowed to change the SVS(s) in which it has registered until balloting of the associated project has concluded.
 It is the Ballot Pool that votes on RRSs and CRTs developed under these Procedures.

-Notice that a Ballot Pool is forming will be dispatched via the SEL and posted to the WECC website.
+Notice that a Ballot Pool is forming will be sent via the SEL and posted to the WECC website.
 That notice shall contain, at a minimum, the following information:

 Identification of the RRS or CRT;